Medicare now adjusts its payment for hospital care according to prescribed quality measurements. Such

 A Hospital's Total HAC Score is defined by CMS as the sum of weighted Domain 1 and Domain 2 scores.
 For FY15 - FY 17, the Total HAC Score ranges from 1-10.

 Beginning in FY18, CMS changed the scoring methodology for the HAC Reduction Program.
+Under this revised methodology, scores tend to range between -3 and 3.

 - Payment Adjustment